 all within a bordure vert.

-The green border appears to be intended as a difference for Queens' College.
+The green border appears to be intended as a heraldic difference for Queens’ College, to distinguish the college arms from those of Margaret herself.

 The College badge